Brand NEW "COVID-Safe" Game Idea...

 Carnival Savers is happy to announce a brand new game called Snail on the Trail™ which is a fun, social distanced game for all ages!
-This fantastic alternative to carnivals, easter egg hunts, parties, festivals and more as it is played in family groups or in your "social bubble" with others you regularly spend time with!
+This is a fantastic alternative to carnivals, Easter egg hunts, parties, festivals and more, because it is played in family groups or in your "social bubble" with others you regularly spend time with!

 This game is similar to an "I Spy" type game that is played in a large space with players looking for toy animals set up by a committee.

 Snail on the Trail™ is ideal for non-profits such as schools, churches, or neighborhood associations and could be organized by an apartment complex or even a senior living facility.

 Organizing is easy - read the 4 steps below and you will be well on your way to setting up a game that literally hundreds of adults of all ages and children in your area can safely enjoy!

 Step #1: Choose Your Location and Date

 First, you need a public location that will allow you to set up about 10 - 12 different areas or "Snail Stops" at least 50 - 100 feet apart.

 Ideal places include a school track, neighborhood trail, business, church, or school sidewalk near some landscaping.
 Even the indoor hallways of a retirement center work great too!